jaredleekatzman/DeepSurv/README.md

 DeepSurv can be used in numerous survival analysis applications.
 One medical application is provided: recommend_treatment, which provides treatment recommendations for a set of patient observations.

-For more details, see full paper [Deep Survival: A Deep Cox Proportional Hazards Network](http://arxiv.org/abs/1606.00931).
+For more details, see full paper [DeepSurv: Personalized Treatment Recommender System Using A Cox Proportional Hazards Deep Neural Network](http://arxiv.org/abs/1606.00931).

 ## Installation:

 ### Dependencies

-Theano, Lasagne, lifelines, matplotlib (for visualization) and all of their respective dependencies.
+Theano, Lasagne (bleeding edge version), lifelines, matplotlib (for visualization) and all of their respective dependencies.

 ### Installing